jonas089/casper-circom/README.md

 ## Setup a local network with the `casper-circom` branch :computer:
 To be able to use the circom host-side verifier, integrated in the Casper node, you need to setup a local test network, because this feature has not been merged to the official release branch.
 Once The setup is complete and the network is running, you can use this crate to generate a valid circom proof for `any circuit` (tested with the multiplier2 `hello-world` circuit provided in the `official circom documentation`).
 The proof will be written to a file `proof.pem` and the circuit payload (which is required by the on-chain verifier) will be written to `circuit.pem`.
-The example smart contract utilizes the `include_bytes!` macro to load these files at compile-time, which reduces the gas cost `from ~25 CSPR to < .001 CSPR`.
+The example smart contract utilizes the `include_bytes!` macro to load these files at compile-time, which reduces the gas cost significantly.
+The exact cost depends on the size of the `proof.pem` file.
+Installing the contract is somewhat expensive (for the example it's about `78` CSPR), since the entire serialized circuit is submitted as a payload.
+But this will usually only happen once in a production system

 To setup the network of casper nodes, we will utilize my `nctl-titano-env` github repository, which includes a lot of useful scripts that extend the default docker image.
 First, we need to clone the `nctl-titano-env` github repository and checkout to the `circom` branch:

 ```